dwyl/github-backup/README.md

 # github-backup

-:back: :arrow_up: A script to backup your GitHub Account/Organisation so you can still work when (they/you are) offline.
+An App that helps you Backup your GitHub Issues so you can still work when (they/you are) offline.

 <div align="center">